 Pick up 26 sts from the scrap yarn, distribute to 3 double-pointed needles as follows: 9-8-9, starting from the outer edge and join yarn.
 Repeat staring from Rnd 32, adding more filling as you go.
 Secure yarn and use the tail to close the gap in the middle.
 Weave in ends.

-So, what do you see?
+So, what does it look like?
 Love?
 Compassion?
 Friendship?
-Pin cushion?
+Memories?